-Added: 1 month ago by Siemens
+Added: Over a year ago by Siemens

 When I started here at Siemens, I wondered “How the hell did I do that?, How did I, get onto the Siemens Graduate scheme?”
 They must see something in me that I have yet to see in myself.
 Either way I’m sure I am not the only one who may have thought this.
 Even so, I am extremely happy and grateful to be starting my engineering career with such an amazing company.